AdityaSrinivasManohar/ros_monitor/README.md

 - [ ] Add more unit tests, use textuals framework
 - [ ] Add command line parsing, maybe you only need to inspect 1 topic or a group of specific topics
 - [ ] Add configs, right now the topics update at 1hz and the echo updates at 10hz
+- [ ] Publish to pypi
+- [ ] Need to test with custom topics and integrate with other workspaces